THE TRIBAL RHYTHMS GATHERING 2018

 Location: This event is being held on private land upstate New York (2 hours driving from New York City).
 The exact location will be given upon registration.

 Arrival/Departure: Activities begin the night of Thursday, August 2 at 7pm with dinner and opening ceremony.
-Activities will end on Sunday, August 5 at 5pm.
-For participants in the drum making workshop will be able to camp the night of Aug 5 and take the workshop on Aug 6.
+Activities will end on Sunday, August 5 by 5pm.

 Parking: Parking is available on site and we encourage carpooling as much as possible.
 Please let us know where you will be coming from and if you would be able to bring additional people in your vehicle.